 39. Matching Foot Tattoos

 What better way to celebrate the bond you share with someone than with a matching tattoo?
-Matching designs are a wonderful way to show the person just how much they mean to you, as getting inked is a decision meant to last a lifetime.
+Matching tattoos are a wonderful way to show the person just how much they mean to you, as getting inked is a decision meant to last a lifetime.
 You can get a couple tattoo to celebrate your relationship and commitment to each other.
 Or get tattooed with your best friend or sibling.
 The process of picking out your design can also be a bonding experience.
 As for what you choose, this could be anything; quotes, symbols, the sun, and moon, or even more personalized designs.

 40. Octopus Foot Tattoo